USC first-generation students: Angel Jimenez

 November 19, 2024 By Greg Hernandez

-Senior Angel Jimenez of the USC Dornsife College of Letters, Arts and Sciences quickly came up with the words “You are not alone” when it was her turn to post a message on the “positivity board” erected for Monday’s celebration of USC’s first-generation students.
+Senior Angel Jimenez of the USC Dornsife College of Letters, Arts and Sciences quickly came up with the words “You are not alone” when it was his turn to post a message on the “positivity board” erected for Monday’s celebration of USC’s first-generation students.

 “It’s very easy to feel kind of by yourself in this journey but in reality, you are not,” said the sociology major, who grew up in El Monte and is planning to attend law school.
 “There is an entire community here that has gone through similar experiences and is here for support.
 I feel so seen and so proud of my first-gen identity.”